 - If your rental is 8 or more days, National rewards you even further by dividing your total rental days by 4.

 - At 8 rental days you earn 2 credits

 - At 12 rental days you earn 3 credits

 You need 5-7 credits for a free rental day, depending on what status you have with National.
-This system rewards business travelers, who usually make frequent, short duration rentals, more than leisure travelers, who typically might rent a car for a week.
+If you earn enough credits for a free day, you can claim that free rental day until December 31st of the following year.
+This system rewards business travelers, who make frequent, short duration rentals, more than leisure travelers who typically might rent a car for a week.

-There are a bunch of airlines to choose from since National has several domestic and international airline partners.
+If earning National credits isn’t for you, there are plenty of other options.
+National has several domestic and international airline partners.
 Here’s the breakdown of how many miles you earn with them.
 National does charge a fee when you earn airline miles and I’ve included that as well.
 As you’ll see, it can make a big difference in the value you’re getting: